-El joined the INCLUDAS team in June 2021 and is the Children’s Literature and Programs Superhero.
-We are so excited to have them with us!
+El joined the INCLUDAS team from June-August 2021 and was the Children’s Literature and Programs intern.
+We were so excited to have them with us!

 Tell us about yourself.

 I’m very enthusiastic about everything, and I love putting that high energy into everything I do.
 And growing up as someone with a disability, I think the value in being around people of all different brains and bodies has had a significant impact on me.

 What makes you proud of yourself, and what are your aspirations?

 I moved to Boston from Pennsylvania in 2019, barely knowing anyone, so I’m proud of building a community with others around me in a new environment and being a positive influence on my relationships with others and their lives.
 I would love to be able to publish a book one day and get my words out into the world.
 I also hope to have a well-rounded career in kids’ books.

 Why are you interested in working in publishing?

 Books power the world!
 It’s the quintessential storytelling tool, and it can teach so many people about the world on a massive scale.
 That means that as I go into publishing, I can work for social justice by contributing to a positive change in the world through books.